-- In Question 14C, regarding host country engagement, they are really looking for how you plan to meet people from your host country outside of your project.
+- In the "Host Country Engagement" prompt, they are really looking for how you plan to meet people from your host country outside of your project.

-- If you studied abroad previously, on page 2, include the institution(s) where you studied abroad.
+- If you studied abroad previously, include the institution(s) where you studied abroad in the "Academic Information" session.
 If your study abroad courses and grades are not listed on your U.S. transcripts, you need to obtain transcripts from the overseas institutions as well.

 - Letters of placement or affiliation should address the feasibility of your project and whether or not appropriate facilities are available.

-- A Foreign Language Report (Form 8) should be completed both for the foreign language required by the country AND any other language needed to conduct your research or project.
-We need these completed online prior to August 30.
+- A Foreign Language Report should be completed both for the foreign language required by the country AND any other language needed to conduct your research or project.
+We need these completed online prior to the August 30 campus deadline.

 - For students applying in the arts, the supplementary materials are vital—even more important than the paper application.